Jaredslocker21/organic_cat/README.md

 ### Must HAVES
 * must be included in PP5 -

-* 3 unique Models I did 4-  :-)
+* 3 unique Models -

-  Reviews Model Added from research and support.
-  Support Model- For support.
+- Product Model.
+Has been adapted/customized to my project as I added alt_tag and inventory and tracking in the rest.
+  I believe that inventory tracking is very important so with research and help it works and subtracts the total from the administration display.
+  Messages are displayed  when those who try to buy a product over the amount in inventory are denied and it does reflect in the messaging.
-  Product Model -fom Ado- Added Inventory Tracking to the Product model and I replaced product.name with alt_tag as a django template tag.
+  Added Inventory Tracking to the Product model and I replaced product.name with alt_tag as a django template tag.

-  Offers
+  While being a Commerce\E-Commerce Event Manager myself, we know that the Product Name can be and very often is different than the alt_tag when uploading images.

+- Offers Model is a model that I made up.
+It allows the admin to update the slider images and slider captions.
+I believe that there can be more done for the product managers and the back-end administration and this adds more function for them.
+But this is a good start.

+- Reviews Model.
+Has been researched on the internet support, previous projects, and adapted to my project.

+- Contact Model- This was added model has come from research and friends, and has been adapted to this project as this model is widely used.
+I believe that every E-Commerce store should have a contact form for which I used SUPPORT as the button in the footer.
+I believe that giving and reeiving support is more pro active to what their inquiry is.
+You will be able to receive SUPPORT -

+* must be included in PP5 -

+* Deploy First like in the 4th project -check

 * mailchimp and GDPR   -check

-* must be included in PP5 -
+* Facebook Page  -check

 * sitemaps.txt -check

 * robots.txt -check

-* Agile -check
+* Agile -check, kanban

 * procfile -check
 * Default to False
-* Deploy First like in the 4th project -check
+* Front- End Form - check
+* CRUD - eviews - profile - product management - check

 CTR
 Bounce Rate is high means not good

 ###  Come up with a selection of keywords you think would be important to customers for your chosen business.

 ## Key Words

 ### SEO IMPLEMENTATION